Register to enable "Calculate" button for pipe flow calculator.

 downstream conditions.
 If the pressure drop exceeds 40% of the upstream gage pressure,

-then a compressible flow model, like the Weymouth, Panhandle
+then a compressible pipe flow model, like the Weymouth, Panhandle

 A, or Panhandle B should be used.

-Since boundary conditions affect the flow characteristics, our calculation allows you to
+Since boundary conditions affect the flow characteristics, our pipe flow calculator allows you to

 select whether your locations 1 and 2 are within pipes, at the surface of open reservoirs,